FirelyTeam/firely-docs/vonk/features/structuredef_admin.rst

 Administration of StructureDefinitions
 =======================================

-Vonk must have access to all the StructureDefinitions that are referenced directly and indirectly by a profile in order to validate a resource claiming conformance to that profile.
+Vonk must have access to all the StructureDefinitions that are referenced directly and indirectly by a profile in order to perform :ref:`feature_validation` on a resource claiming conformance to that profile.

-Likewise it needs access to all the StructureDefinitions referenced by a StructureDefinition in a request to :ref:`feature_snapshot`.
+Likewise it needs access to all the StructureDefinitions referenced by a StructureDefinition in a request to do :ref:`feature_snapshot`.

 Vonk has access to StructureDefinitions in the following locations: